 Itchy, irritated skin with a distinct odor can be an indication of a yeast infection, a common skin concern for dogs.
-Yeasts are budding, spore-like forms of fungi that typically live on the body without causing illness.
-But problems begin to arise when an overabundance of the fungus is found on the dog’s body.
 A dog will typically develop a yeast infection on the skin or in the ears.
-Regardless of location, a yeast infection can cause extreme discomfort, and it could be an indication of a more serious issue.
+Regardless of location, a yeast infection can cause extreme discomfort and can be an indication of a more serious issue.

 In This Article

 A yeast infection occurs when there is an overabundance of yeast found on the body of a dog.
 Yeasts are budding, spore-like forms of fungi that typically live on the body without causing illness.
 It is only when their numbers grow that they cause issues.

 Yeast thrives in a moist environment, so for dogs, that can be in places such as the ears, paws, armpit, groin, and even the folds of their face in certain breeds.
 A veterinarian will be able to make a definitive diagnosis, but as an owner, watch for these certain signs.

 Changes in skin color and texture.
 In the early stages of a yeast infection, the skin begins to turn pink or red.
 When dealing with chronic yeast infections, the skin may become leathery, thick, and gray or black.